-A completed crop production worksheet must accompany grain and plant exhibits or the exhibit will be lowered one ribbon placing.
-You can download the worksheet here: https://go.unl.edu/cropworksheet The worksheet must include the exhibitor's name and address, county, plant hybrid or variety, plant population, whether crop production was irrigated or dry land, and general information including farm cropping history, soil type and weather effects.
+A completed crop production worksheet must accompany grain and plant exhibits.
+You can download the worksheet here: https://go.unl.edu/cropproductionworksheet.
+The worksheet must include the exhibitors name and address, county, plant hybrid or variety, plant population, whether crop production was irrigated or dry land, and general information including farm cropping history, soil type and weather effects.
 The worksheet also must include an economic analysis of the project, listing individual expenses and income, on a per acre basis.
 Other topics to discuss are the selection of variety or hybrid, impacts of tillage and conservation practices, inputs (fuel, fertilizer, irrigation, labor, pesticides, etc.), any observations made during the growing season, and what you learned from your crops project.
 The worksheet counts as 50% of the total when judged.

 Worksheet must be the original work of the individual exhibitor or it will be deducted one ribbon placing.

 Attach the worksheet to the entry in a clear plastic cover such that it can be read without removing it from the cover.
 In addition to the worksheet, grain and plant exhibits will be judged on condition, appearance (i.e., disease and insect damage, grain fill), uniformity (size, shape, color, maturity), and quality of exhibit.
 Refer to Score sheet SF259.